Last Updated: 19 August 2022

-Our Arboricultural Officer works with our grounds maintenance and tree surgeon contractors to manage trees on council owned land.
+Our Arboricultural Officer works with our grounds maintenance contractor and tree surgeons to manage trees on council owned land.

-We are responsible for fallen trees in public places we maintain.
+We are responsible for trees in parks and open spaces that we maintain.

-To let us know about fallen or dangerous trees on our land, email firstname.lastname@example.org.
-Alternatively, contact us on 01539 733 333.
+To let us know about fallen or dangerous trees on our land contact the Parks and Open Spaces team.

-If you see any fallen trees on the roads and highways please contact Cumbria County Council to report a fault on the highway.
+If you see any issues such as fallen trees or overhanging branches on roads, highways, public footpaths or bridleways please contact Cumbria County Council to report a fault on the highway.

 Chalara dieback of Ash in South Lakeland

 The national response to the spread of Chalara dieback of Ash is being co-ordinated by the Forestry Commission who should be informed of any suspected infection sites.
-The Forestry Commission has details of how to identify and report potentially infected trees.
+Forest Research have details of how to identify and report potentially infected trees.